 Swellendam is well-known for its youngberries and eclectic architecture.
 The Drostdy Museum consists of a group of buildings containing a huge selection of period furniture.
-The Bontebok National Park, about 7 km from Swellendam, provides sanctuary to the threatened bontebok.
+The Bontebok National Park, about 7 km from Swellendam, provides sanctuary to the threatened bontebok and other species.